dataformsjs/playground/README.md

 Or to install using Composer: `composer require fastsitephp/fastsitephp`.
 Then copy `app_data/.env.example` to `app_data/.env`.

-Then follow instructions in the root `index.php` page to run.
+Then follow instructions in the root `index.php` page to run the site.
 You will also need to point the UI from the local build of the main site to the local playground server.
 Search for “urlRoot:” in the `website\public\js\page-playground.js` file and make the change.

 https://github.com/dataformsjs/website/blob/master/public/js/page-playground.js